Key Takeaways

 Now, for the fun part: layering.
 Alternate between your food scraps and your browns, giving each layer a loving sprinkle of water.

-The below recipes have been tested with both vegetarian (no animal proteins) and omnivorous ingredients (mix of vegetable and animal proteins) respectively.
+The recipes below have been tested with both vegetarian (no animal proteins) and omnivorous ingredients (a mix of vegetable and animal proteins), respectively.
 Differentiating between the two is important, as animal proteins contain more nitrogen and will therefore affect the chemical composition of the compost pile.

-Note that the recipes display the difference in feedstock ratios required by different diets by colour:
+Note that the recipes display the difference in feedstock ratios required by different diets by color:

 Green = Vegetarian